 - PPTX (Microsoft PowerPoint Open XML)

-You can also import live Google Docs and Office 365 documents as live website reviews.
+You can also import live Google Docs and Office 365 files as live website reviews.
 But that’s not all!
 Filestage also supports a wide range of other file types, including videos, images, audio, and interactive HTML.
 So whatever you’re creating, you can review it with Filestage.

-2. Invite people to review your documents
+2. Invite people to review your files

 In Filestage, a review step is a group of people who need to review your document before it’s used or published.
 They’re a handy way of keeping feedback focused on specific topics, instead of getting bombarded by everyone all at once.